Dirty Harry

-Dirty Harry is a 1971 American neo-noir action thriller film produced and directed by Don Siegel, the first in the Dirty Harry series.
+Dirty Harry is a 1971 American action-thriller film produced and directed by Don Siegel, the first in the Dirty Harry series.
 Clint Eastwood plays the title role, in his first appearance as San Francisco Police Department (SFPD) Inspector "Dirty" Harry Callahan.
 The film drew upon the real-life case of the Zodiac Killer as the Callahan character seeks out a similar vicious psychopath.

 Dirty Harry was a critical and commercial success and set the style for a whole genre of police films.
 It was followed by four sequels: Magnum Force in 1973, The Enforcer in 1976, Sudden Impact in 1983, and The Dead Pool in 1988.

-In 2012, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, and aesthetically significant."
+In 2012, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, and aesthetically significant".

 Plot

-A psychopathic sniper, later referred to as "Scorpio", shoots a woman while she swims in a rooftop pool.
+A psychopathic sniper, later referred to as "Scorpio", shoots a woman while she swims in a San Francisco skyscraper rooftop pool.
 He leaves behind a threatening letter demanding he be paid $100,000 or he will kill more people.
-The note is found by SFPD Inspector Harry Callahan.
-The mayor teams up with the police to track down the killer, although to stall for time, he agrees to Scorpio's demand over Callahan's objections.
+The note is found by SFPD Inspector Harry Callahan, who is investigating the killing.
+The mayor teams up with the police to track down the killer; to stall for time, he agrees to Scorpio's demand over Callahan's objections.
 During his lunch break, Harry foils a bank robbery.
-He shoots one robber dead, and holds another at gunpoint with his Smith & Wesson Model 29 revolver, bluffing him to surrender with an ultimatum:
+He shoots one robber and the getaway driver dead, and holds another at gunpoint with his Smith & Wesson Model 29 revolver, giving him an ultimatum:

 I know what you're thinking: 'Did he fire six shots or only five?'
 Well, to tell you the truth, in all this excitement, I've kinda lost track myself.
 But being this is a .44 Magnum, the most powerful handgun in the world, and would blow your head clean off, you've got to ask yourself one question: 'Do I feel lucky?'
 Well, do you, punk?

+Despite surrendering, the robber insists on knowing, and Harry jovially pulls the trigger, revealing the gun is empty.

-Harry is assigned a rookie partner, Chico Gonzalez, against his opposition to working with another inexperienced police officer.
-Meanwhile, Scorpio is spotted by a police helicopter near Saints Peter and Paul Church as he is staking out potential victims, but escapes.
-Harry and Gonzalez are unsuccessful in finding him, and Harry is beaten after being mistaken for a peeping tom.
+Harry is assigned a rookie partner, Chico Gonzalez, against his opposition to working with yet another inexperienced police officer.
+Meanwhile, Scorpio is spotted by a police helicopter while staking for potential victims, but he escapes.
+Harry and Chico ride the beat, and Harry is assaulted by a neighborhood watch gang after they mistake Harry for a peeping tom.
+Chico comes to Harry's aid.
 After assisting in preventing a suicide, Harry and Gonzalez learn that Scorpio has murdered a 10-year-old African-American boy.
-Based on his letter, the police think that Scorpio's next victim will be a Catholic priest, and set a trap for him.
+Based on Scorpio's letter, the police think his next victim will be a Catholic priest, and set a trap for him.